fsharp/fslang-design/RFCs/FS-1128-better-interpolated-triple-quoted-strings.md

 ## Scaling

-We do not set an explicit limit on the number of `$` signs allowed at the beginning of a string literal.
+We do not set an explicit limit on the number of `$` characters allowed at the beginning of a string literal.
 In a hand-written code it will typically not exceed 3.

 ## Culture-aware formatting/parsing